-April 30, 2023
+April 30, 2025

 CLASS I CLASS S

 Ancora Income Fund AAIIX ANISX

-Ancora/Thelen Small-Mid Cap Fund AATIX AATSX
+Ancora/Thelen Small Mid Cap Fund AATIX AATSX

 Ancora MicroCap Fund ANCIX ANCSX

 Ancora Dividend Value Equity Fund ADEIX ADESX

-This Statement of Additional Information (this "Statement of Information" or the "SAI") relates to the Prospectus of the above-referenced funds (the "Funds") of Ancora Trust (the "Trust") dated April 30, 2023.
+This Statement of Additional Information (the "SAI") relates to the Prospectus of the above-referenced funds (the "Funds") of Ancora Trust (the "Trust") dated April 30, 2025.

 This SAI is not a prospectus.
-This Statement of Additional Information is incorporated in its entirety into the Prospectus of the Funds.
+The SAI is incorporated in its entirety into the Prospectus of the Funds.
 This SAI should be read with the Prospectus of the Funds.